 Surrounding the audience, on the perimeter walls of Mission Control are various special effects stations, each one a work of sculpture containing a miniature setup and brought to life by performers to produce a camera feed with the required image to be shown on their respective screens at Mission Control.
-All this and more is orchestrated by the Sachs team, exquisitely from start to finish.
+All this and more is exquisitely orchestrated by the Sachs team, from start to finish.

-I was so enthralled with the concept, both of the mission and of Sachs’ work, that I went so far as to attend the show in a home-made costume and even made a movie about it.
-So you can see, I am truly an unabashed fan.
+I was so enthralled with the concept, both of the mission and of Sachs' work, that I went so far as to attend the show in a home-made costume and even made a movie about it.

 The Apollo Space Program was a surprisingly Sachsian affair.

 In the weeks after the show, the more I learned about the actual Apollo missions, the more I realized how much the "real" Space Program is just like the Tom Sachs Space Program.
 But how can that be?
 Shouldn't it be the other way around?
 Not completely, I say.
 Here's two explanations:

 - Tom Sachs and his team are obsessive and meticulous in their research and attention to detail.
 This, along with their powers of imagination, creativity and performance lead to an uncanny similarity with the original, the Apollo Space Program.